stelijahsoftware/marelias-notepad/README.md

 ### TODO:
 [h] 1.
 Fix theme when system dark mode is enabled (some window colours are correct).
 [h] 2.
 Keep recently searched for items in search list. keep history when searching for a file (same as history in search and replace inside file)
-[h] 3. file count to folders after folder name (information already available when selecting multiple files). total notes count (including folders) on main screen
+[h] 3. file count to folders after folder name (information already available when selecting multiple files)

 [h] 7.
 Make selecting text and scrolling up faster (selecting text from middle of screen until top) [h] 8. button to insert "- " at the beginning of the current line